jsilvestre/cozy-template-es6reactredux/README.md

 # Description

 Cozy Template is a template project to start quickly your own application.
-Just fork it and code while focusing only on your features !
+Just fork it and code while focusing only on your features!

-Do you feel lost?
-No problem, check out our tutorial to get your started: http://cozy.io/hack/getting-started/
+It uses ES6, React and Redux.
+The tooling is based on NPM, a few bash scripts, and Browserify.
+Oh, and it uses my favorite ESLint configuration.
+Don't worry, all the dependencies you need will be installed locally.

 # Run

-Clone this repository, install dependencies and run server (it requires Node.js and Coffee-script)

-    npm install -g coffee-script
+To initialize your project, run the following commands:

+    # Get the project.
-    git clone git://github.com/mycozycloud/cozy-template-coffee.git
+    git clone git://github.com/jsilvestre/cozy-template-es6reactredux.git myproject
-    cd cozy-template-coffee
+    cd myproject

+    # Reset git history.
+    rm -rf .git
+    git init
+    git add --all .
+    git commit -m "Initial commit."

+    # Install all required dependencies.
     npm install

-    coffee server.coffee
+When you want to dev on your project, all you need is:

+    # Watch the source, and rebuild them on the fly.
+Start the server with nodemon (restart on change).
+    npm run dev

-If you want to build the application, be sure client side dependencies are installed
+If you want to build your application (it will package all the code into a single `build` folder):

-    cd client && npm install && cd ..

-And then, whenever you want to build your application:

-    cake build
+    npm run build

-Check the `Cakefile` for more information.

 # What is Cozy?